spences10/blog.scottspence.me/posts/2018/2018-12-31-react-context-api/index.md

 ![](https://thepracticaldev.s3.amazonaws.com/i/1qq4hc2zqa50t0t2vi5v.gif)

-Currently this isn't going to change the theme because whe have that hard coded into the Styled-components `ThemeProvider`, what we want to do is use a consumer for the currently selected theme in the `SiteThemeContext`.
+Currently this isn't going to change the theme because we have that hardcoded into the Styled-components `ThemeProvider`, what we want to do is use a consumer for the currently selected theme in the `SiteThemeContext`.